 The post holder will work as a member of the multi-disciplinary team, ensuring that high quality individualised care is delivered which ensures safety and a commitment to promoting recovery and wellbeing and maximising independence.

-Where appropriate the post-holder will provide clinical supervision to less experienced staff, in accordance with service needs.
+The post-holder will provide clinical supervision and clinical consultation / advice in accordance with service needs.